Building and maintaining a System of Intracellular Compartments: Dynamics of the two cisternae system

 \subsection{Arriving at the phase diagram and phase boundaries for the two-cisternae system}

-As mentioned above, in this work we are concerned with local bifurcations (saddle-node, Hopf) as well as global bifurcations (SNIC, SNLC).
-In this section, we present the method to predict local as well as global bifurcations based on eigenvalue analysis at the fixed points of a dynamical system.
-Although the eigenvalue analysis cannot completely predict a global bifurcation, we will see that if we study the solution structure of the system over the parameter space of the system, the change in the stability of the fixed points in the system, as we vary the parameters, may hint towards the kind of global bifurcations that might have caused the change in the solution class of the system.
+As previously noted, this work focuses on both local (saddle-node, Hopf) and global (SNIC, SNLC) bifurcations.
+In this section, we present a method for predicting these transitions based on the eigenvalue analysis of the fixed points.
+Although local eigenvalue analysis alone cannot definitively confirm a global bifurcation, tracking the stability of these fixed points across the parameter space provides critical clues.
+Specifically, the manner in which fixed points change stability often indicates the underlying global bifurcation responsible for shifts in the solution structure.